tinacms/tina.io/content/docs/getting-started/edit-content.md

 ## Define the [form configuration](/docs/plugins/forms#form-configuration)

+`useForm` needs a [form configuration object](https://tinacms.org/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields are available, and other metadata.

+While there are other form config properties, the key ones to examine in the example above are `id`, `fields`, `initialValues`, and `onSubmit`.

+### The Steps

+1. Add the **id**
+2. Add Fields
+3. Add InitialValues
+4. Add onSubmit

+__

 ## Create a form with `useForm` and the config object

+> Calling `useForm` won't automatically make our form appear in the sidebar.

+Although it doesn't automatically appear in the sidebar, the form returned by `useForm` is pre-configured to work as a sidebar plugin.
+To add this form to the sidebar, all we have to do is pass it into the `usePlugin` hook.

+**src/App.js**

+    //...

+    function PageContent() {
+      const formConfig = {
+        id: 'tina-tutorial-index',
+        label: 'Edit Page',
+        fields: [
+          {
+            name: 'title',
+            label: 'Title',
+            component: 'text',
+          },
+          {
+            name: 'body',
+            label: 'Body',
+            component: 'textarea',
+          },
+        ],
+        initialValues: pageData,
+        onSubmit: async () => {
+          window.alert('Saved!')
+        },
+      }
+    +    const [editableData, form] = useForm(formConfig)
+    }

+    //...

 ## Register the form with `usePlugin`